 From the Main Line to Bucks County to the home of divorce mediator Joe Dillon’s alma mater - Drexel University in Philadelphia, the Keystone State has shaped him both as a person and a divorce mediator.
 Having spent nearly 25 years living in and around PA.

-We enjoy practicing in PA as it’s not only where Joe spent a significant part of his life, but because it’s also a “mediation first” state.
-With private mediators like us, judges, and even many divorce lawyers recommending mediation first - because it works.
+We enjoy practicing divorce mediation in PA as it’s not only where Joe spent a significant part of his life, but because it’s also a “mediation first” state.
+With private mediators like us, judges, and even many divorce lawyers recommending mediation first - because it's an alternative dispute resolution process that works.

 How do we know mediation works?

-Because as of 2017, 100% of our PA divorce mediation clients have come to agreement on all of the issues required to successfully complete their divorce.
+Because each year, 98% - 100% of our PA divorce mediation clients have come to agreement on all of the issues required to successfully complete their divorce.

 Therefore, we're confident that if you and your spouse are willing to mediate your Pennsylvania divorce with us, you have an excellent chance of doing the same!